TrellixVulnTeam/swahilipython_SCMU/Doc/library/socket.rst

    should be one of :const:`CAN_RAW`, :const:`CAN_BCM` or :const:`CAN_ISOTP`.

-   If *fileno* is specified, the values for *family*, *type*, and *proto* are auto-detected from the specified file descriptor.
+   If *fileno* is specified, the values for *family*, *type*, and *proto* are auto-detected kutoka the specified file descriptor.
 Auto-detection can be overruled by calling the function with explicit *family*, *type*, or *proto* arguments.
 This only affects how Python represents e.g. the return value of :meth:`socket.getpeername` but not the actual OS resource.
-Unlike :func:`socket.fromfd`, *fileno* will return the same socket and not a duplicate.
+Unlike :func:`socket.kutokafd`, *fileno* will return the same socket and not a duplicate.
 This may help close a detached socket using :meth:`socket.close()`.